Justin Paul WAre

-I currently work as an urban planning consultant to the Planning for Humanitarian-Development Practice at UN-Habitat (United Nations Human Settlements Programme).
-I also freelance and operate Spatial Politics, an applied research and design platform established to pursue projects with political and social dimensions.
-I mentor students through the Architecture League of New York’s Mentorship Program and act as a poll worker for New York City elections.
-With more than ten years of professional experience, I’ve worked at firms such as Mapos, Grizform Design, and Urban Nouveau.
+I also freelance and operate Spatial Politics, an applied research and design platform established to pursue initiatives with overtly political and social dimensions.
+I mentor students through the Architectural League of New York’s Mentorship Program and act as a poll worker for New York City elections.
+With more than thirteen years of professional experience, I’ve worked as an urban planning consultant to the Planning for Humanitarian-Development Practice at UN-Habitat (United Nations Human Settlements Programme) and as a project manager and architectural designer at firms such as Mapos, Grizform Design, and Urban Nouveau.
 I hold a Master of Emergency Architecture and Urban Resilience from Università IUAV di Venezia and a Bachelor of Architecture from Rensselaer Polytechnic Institute.

-2020 - present
+2020 - 2024

 Nairobi, Kenya [REMOTE]